jleiva/pony/readme.md

 ## Pony Admin ##

 Pony includes a Pony Admin theme.
-It's a child of the Seven theme, fixing and overriding a few of the bugs that drive me the nuts.
+It's a child of the Seven theme, which fixes bugs that drive me nuts and polishes a few visual details.
 You can read the CSS file to see what it does.

 ## Pony Design Kit ##